the2dl/scripts/reference.md

 # Detection as code pipeline quick links

+[Ludus](https://gitlab.com/badsectorlabs/ludus) – A system to build easy-to-use cyber environments, or "ranges" for testing and development

 [Detection Framework](https://github.com/the2dl/detection-framework) – A structured resource to build repeatable documentation for detections

 [SSDT](https://github.com/the2dl/SSDT) – A tool to run testing against endpoints to generate logs for your logging environment